 A. If you are allergic to citrus and are not sure if you can take Vitalzym, it would be best to start with a small bottle to determine if you will have a reaction.
 Vitalzym contains bromelain from pineapples, papain from papayas, rutin (a bioflavonoid) from citrus, and Amla from a fruit high in Vitamin C.

 Q. Does weather affect the quality of Vitalyzm?

 A. Exposure to heat over 150 degrees for an extended period of time can destroy the enzymes.
 Store your Vitalzym in a cool, dry place, with the lid tightly closed.
 Enzymes are freeze dried so there is no problem if they get frozen or are exposed to cold temperatures.

 Q. Does Vitalzym need to be kept in the refrigerator?

 A. No, a cool dry place is fine.
 An opened bottle in the refrigerator can cause moisture to build up and affect the enzymes activity levels.

 Q. How does Vitalzym compare with other enzyme formulas that contain Nattokinase?

-A. Nattokinase is an enzyme that is used in some cardiovascular formulas such as Vitalzym Cardio It is not suggested to take more than 1 capsule, 3 times daily without strict supervision from a medical provider.
-Regular Vitalzym can be taken safely in higher doses than 3 capsules per day.
+A. Nattokinase is an enzyme that is used in some cardiovascular formulas such as Vitalzym Cardio.
+It is not suggested to take more than 1 capsule, 3 times daily without strict supervision from a medical provider.
+Regular Vitalzym can be taken safely in much higher doses than 3 capsules per day.
 However, we do suggest talking with your health care professional if you have personal concerns about taking higher doses.

 Q. How do I know if I need Vitalzym Cardio or just Vitalzym?